Derby: Osnabrück partnership treaty

 Derby is twinned with Osnabrück in Germany.
 The partnership treaty between the two cities was signed on 17 February 1976.

 The twinning agreement with Derby was in the historical Hall of Peace in Osnabrück's Rathaus (town hall).

 Every year, Derby and Osnabrück each appoint an envoy who spends twelve months in the twin city.
 The envoy promotes the exchange of ideas between the two cities and acts as an educational and information officer to increase awareness of the twinning scheme.
 The envoy gives talks to local societies and schools, finds pen friends and short-term host families during work placements, works to assist groups who want to get involved in twinning by identifying and approaching possible counterparts and plans the annual May Week trip.

+Old steam crane, manufactured by "Henry J. Coles", in Derby.
+Villalba station, Spain.

 There is an annual exchange between the wind bands of John Port Spencer Academy, Etwall, and its twin school Gymnasium Melle in Melle, Germany, District of Osnabrücker Land.

 An exchange was established in 2009 between Allestree Woodlands School and the Gymnasium Angelaschule in Osnabrück.

 This exchange was originally based on a drama project by both schools in June 2009, which included performances in both cities with over 1600 visitors.
 It is now a language and culture exchange between the two schools, run by the German department at Allestree Woodlands School.

 The exchange of envoys between two cities is very unusual.
 The envoy in Osnabrück changes every year and Osnabrück also sends envoys to Derby, Angers and Çanakkale.
 No other city in Germany participates in this exchange of envoys, and in Britain, only one other town, Wigan, receives and sends an envoy.